collegiumv/cv_jekyll/pages/academics/courses/health-and-illness-scotch.md

 receive are the result of an interplay of behavioral, cultural, and social forces.
 In this course we will examine how behavioral, social, and cultural factors affect health and illness.
-We will also address a number of ethic issues in health care decision making.
+We will also address a number of ethical issues in health care decision making.
 This class will involve lectures by the instructor, presentations on the readings by students, seminar discussion, and occasional guest lectures and media presentations.